Mediation With Representation

 You set the agenda, so you talk about the things that matter most to you and your family.
-You set the pace, because you are not governed by Court dates and appearances.
+Also setting your own pace, because you are not governed by Court dates and appearances.

-You maintain contact with your former partner – when you attend meetings with your solicitors – and in that way you have the best chance of understanding each other and finding the right solutions.
+You maintain contact with your former partner – when you attend meetings with your solicitors.
+In that way you have the best chance of understanding each other and finding the right solutions.

 Remember, if children are involved, you will both remain parents and it will help your children to cope better with the separation if they see that you are working things out together.
 Most importantly, the key decisions you make about your future are yours – and not a stranger in the Court Room.

 Solicitors in Eastbourne, Meads, Hailsham and Polegate, East Sussex

 Hart Reade will be with you every step of the way, as part of your collaborative team.